Teen Shoplifting: Causes and Consequences

 If an explanation for the bad behavior is hard to nail down, what happens in a teen's head—or doesn't—is simpler to decode.
 "Seventy-two percent of teens say they didn't plan to take anything," says Barbara Staib of the National Association for Shoplifting Prevention (NASP).
 "Most often these crimes aren't premeditated."
 Instead, impulse, combined with teens' general lack of judgment, takes over.
 And when summer comes, with less structure and supervision, there's an even greater chance of this knee-jerk stealing.
 "The courts and the police tell me that when kids have a lot of free time," says Staib, "it increases the likelihood they'll get in trouble."
 (Speaking of getting into trouble, find out if it’s ever okay to cheat.)

 The rise in kids' tech usage has added a new dimension to shoplifting.
 "Teens are going on trading sites like Craigslist or eBay, as well as Facebook, Twitter and their cell phones to sell what they grab from brick-and-mortar stores," says Staib.
 "They tend to feel the rules don't apply in cyberspace."
 And assuming that nobody knows who they are, kids conclude they're safe.
 But they're not.
 These sites have investigators who work directly with retailers to connect goods a store is missing with the UPCs or other codes from items people are selling online.
 Getting caught is tough enough for teens and their families, but what's also at stake is a moral standard.
 (Here’s how to raise a more honest child, by the way.)

 Minors are shoplifting more than ever, driven up by high teen unemployment and tighter family budgets.
 Shoplifting is an equal-opportunity crime: Boys and girls steal in the same numbers, and every economic and social group is affected.
 "There are angry teens, often in poverty, who steal out of rage," says Neil Bernstein, PhD, author of How to Keep Your Teenager Out of Trouble and What to Do If You Can't.
 "And there are affluent ones, with credit cards in their wallets, who do it for sport."
 (Terry had enough money on her to buy the belt she swiped.)
 While teens with a history of behavioral problems sometimes steal, it's actually kids who seem to have the fewest problems who are most likely to shoplift.

 Teen shoplifting is common, but it's not a rite of passage.
 Like other bad behavior, it can be headed off, and education is the way to hold kids to high standards.

 - Teach on the spot.
 When you're in a store with your child, occasionally point out the many ways—cameras, magnetic tags, security guards—that the facility keeps an eye on everyone.
 Mention that stealing is not only wrong, but people who take things can be arrested, banned from stores and malls, have their picture displayed in public, and be sent to court and sometimes even to jail.

 - Talk about values.
 Just as you periodically remind kids about your rules on drugs and alcohol, offer a few words about shoplifting from time to time.
 It might come up in the news, or they could bring it up in conversation—according to NASP, 89 percent of teens know kids who've stolen.
 Certainly, advises Bernstein, when your teen is off to the mall without you, say something like, "I'm giving you more freedom.
 That also means more responsibility.
 I'm counting on you to do the right thing and to behave in a way that is honest and doesn't hurt other people."

-1. Ask what happens next: Find out if your child will be charged and whether he needs to appear in court.
+- Ask what happens next.
+Find out if your child will be charged and whether he needs to appear in court.
 Even without the legal system involved, expect that he'll be banned from that store or chain and that his name will be entered into a database shared by the retail industry.
 You probably will also have to pay a fine.
-"Stores usually expect reimbursement for their trouble as well as for the stolen merchandise," says Joseph LaRocca of the National Retail Federation.
+"Stores usually expect reimbursement for their trouble as well as for the stolen merchandise," says LaRocca.
 The additional sum is usually a few hundred dollars.
 (Court fees tend to be about the same.)

-3. Discuss trust: When you're ready to talk, clearly let your teen know that she has lost your trust.
+- Discuss trust.
+When you're ready to talk, clearly let your teen know that she has lost your trust.
 "Kids need to hear how angry and disappointed you are," Gustafson says.
 And they also need to know they can earn back your confidence by responsibly making the amends the courts (if the case went that far) and you have laid out.
 You might ban shopping trips for a set period, give extra chores and schedule additional volunteer work.
 Also set up a plan for your child to repay you for any expenses.